lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 [`@lit-labs/signals`](https://www.npmjs.com/package/@lit-labs/signals) package
 to integrate with the official polyfill for this proposal.

 This proposal is very exciting for the web components ecosystem.
-It means that different web components don't have to use the same signals library to interoperably consume and produce signals.
+Because all libraries and frameworks that adpot the standard will produce compatible signals, different web components won't have to use the same library to interoperably consume and produce signals.

-Standardized signals have the potential to replace or be the foundation for many existing state management systems and observability libraries.
-Each of these libraries, like MobX or Redux, currently require their own adapters to ergonomically integrate with the Lit lifecycle.
-Signals standardization could mean we need only one Lit adapter, and eventually no adapter at all (when support for signals is built into Lit).
+What's more, signals have the potential to become the foundation for a wide range of state management systems and observability libraries, new or existing.
+Each of these libraries, like MobX or Redux, currently requires a specific adapter to ergonomically integrate with the Lit lifecycle.
+Signals standardization could mean we eventually need only one Lit adapter (or no adapter at all, when support for signals is built into the core Lit library).

 ## Signals and Lit

-Lit provides two signals integration packages:
+Lit currently provides two signals integration packages:
 [`@lit-labs/signals`](https://www.npmjs.com/package/@lit-labs/signals) for
 integration with the TC39 Signals Proposal, and [`@lit-labs/preact-signals`](https://www.npmjs.com/package/@lit-labs/preact-signals) for integration with Preact Signals.

-Because the TC39 Signals Proposal promises to be the one signal API that JavaScript systems converge on, we reccomend using it, and will focus on its usage in this document.
+Because the TC39 Signals Proposal promises to be the one signal API that JavaScript systems converge on, we recommend using it, and will focus on its usage in this document.

 ### Installation